-Finally, I acknowledge the hard working staff who daily make a difference to our students.
-Despite the myriad of tasks they attend to, our teachers continue to actively engage with students, parents and each other to achieve the best outcomes for all concerned.
-In 2017, many staff have been recognised and nominated for their commitment to the school values of excellence, care, equity and learning, and our choir mistress, Mrs Mount-Bryson, has been recognised for a decade of enthusiastic participation in the WA Government Schools Music Society.
+I acknowledge the hard working staff who daily make a difference to our students.
+Despite the myriad of tasks to which they attend our teachers actively engage with students, parents and each other to achieve the best outcomes for all concerned.
+In 2018, many staff have been recognised and nominated for their commitment to the school values of excellence, care, equity and learning.

 Collaboration: Realign timetables to allow teaching team collaboration within the teaching day.

 Coaching: Empower teacher leaders to accept Lead Teacher roles who use shoulder-to-shoulder coaching to support staff at specific point of need for pedagogical improvement, with a particular English, Mathematics and Digital focus.

 ISTAR Pedagogy: Focus on best-practice teaching pedagogy by deliberately adopting the ISTAR teaching model to inform and inspire, show and share, try and transfer, apply and act, revise and review using contemporary tactics and strategies.